owid/etl/docs/guides/data-work/update-data.md

     !!! note
         Remember that, even though your ETL code is run locally, the database you are accessing is the one from the staging server (because of the `STAGING=1` parameter in your `.env` file).

-- **Commit your changes to the review branch**: You should now include the changes in the dag too.
+- **Commit your changes**: You should now include the changes in the dag too.

     ```bash
     git add .